 Figure 5: Income inequality trends in Switzerland: Tax Data vs Surveys Source: Aggregated Tax Statistics Federal Tax Administration (FTA), Luxembourg Income Study (LIS), Household Budget Survey (HBS), European Union Statistics on Income and Living Conditions (EU.SILC)

 It is clearly visible that tax data outperform survey data in regard to the length of the covered time period.
 While most imperfection of tax data are rather constant over time, the missing information on non-taxed vary and therefore interfere with the pattern.
-Following the estimations of the share of taxed (Dell et al.; 2007) it is somehow reasonable to start interpreting the series not until 1973 on.
-Since then, the share of taxed subjects is rather stable and more than ¾ of Swiss population is covered.
-Before 1973, the share of taxed was noticeable lower and interpretation for that time periods should only be made very carefully.
-The development of income inequality in the period directly after the World War II is at least plausible.
+Following the estimations of the share of taxed (Dell et al.; 2007) it is somehow reasonable to start interpreting the series not before 1973.
+Since then, the share of taxed subjects is rather stable and more than 75% of Swiss population is covered.
+Before 1973, the share of taxed was noticeable lower and interpretation for those time periods should only be made very carefully.
+The development of income inequality in the period directly after World War II is plausible.
 This period was characterized by strong economic growth as well as an increase in inequality.
-An interpretation is that high income percentiles overproportionally profited from the economic upturn.
+One possible interpretation is that high income percentiles overproportionally profited from the economic upturn.
 After the oil crises in 1972 there were alternating phases of social welfare expansion and economic up- and downturns.
 Especially interesting is the period past the millennium, where it is possible to compare tax data to the results from survey data and trends diverge clearly.
-While the survey data suggests a decline in income inequality the time series based on tax data rather promote an increase and the question arises, which series does represent reality more adequate.
+While survey data suggest a decline in income inequality the time series based on tax data rather promote an increase and the question arises, which series does represent reality more adequate.
 By analyzing the relative distribution of 2011 compared to 2003 (see Figure 4 on page 16) during this period a polarization occurred that is slightly stronger driven by downgrading of low incomes but also by an increase of top incomes.
-Because these parts of the income distribution are better covered within tax data than within survey data it seems feasible that the recent trend is an increasing and Switzerland therefore is not a special case like the recent analysis of the Luxembourg Income Study performed by Gornick and Jäntti (2013) suggested.
+Because these parts of the income distribution are better covered within tax data than within survey data it seems plausible that the recent trend is an increasing one and Switzerland therefore is not a special case like the recent analysis of the Luxembourg Income Study performed by Gornick and Jäntti (2013) suggested.

 To sum it up: tax data does deviate substantially from given state of the art concepts.
 Because of its historic availability it is anyhow an essential data source for trend analysis.
 Finally it has to be mentioned, that the aggregated tax statistics reported from the FTA are the result in the end of the line in the process of levying taxes.
 This means there is also micro tax data around that allows addressing most of the mentioned conceptual drawbacks.
-We recommend researchers to check to availability of such data in their country.
-The research project: Inequality of incomes and wealth in Switzerland has the goal to collect such data from the levying authorities in Switzerland.
-These are the cantons.
-But budget restrictions and technological development reduce the possibility to archive such data.
+We recommend researchers to check the availability of such data in their country.
+The research project: Inequality of incomes and wealth in Switzerland has the goal to collect such data from the levying authorities in Switzerland: the cantons.
+But budget and technological restrictions reduce the possibility to archive such data.
 Furthermore privacy regulations differ on the federal level and sometimes prohibit the use of micro tax data for scientific purpose completely.
-Hence, for Switzerland it is only possible to get information’s starting from 1990is and not for every canton.
-The aggregated tax statistics from the FTA is therefore the source with the longest reaching time coverage on the national level for Switzerland.
+Hence, for Switzerland it is only possible to get information starting in the 1990ies and not for every canton.
+The aggregated tax statistics from the FTA are therefore the source with the longest record on the national level for Switzerland.

 Literaturverzeichnis